JonathanAquino/git-time-lapse-view/README.md

 page.
 Then double-click GitTimeLapseView.jar or type java -jar git-time-lapse-view.jar at a command prompt.
 The Git Time-Lapse View window will appear.

+Mac users: If you get a message about the app not opening "because it is from an unidentifed developer", try Control-clicking the icon, then clicking Open.

 ## Usage